cysouw/diathesis/text/c05_preverbs.md

 ### [ N | N ] Preverb reflexive adjectives without diathesis

-Some adjectives that are turned into verbs through preverbs obligatorily need a reflexive pronoun [@Next].
+Some adjectives that are turned into verbs through preverbs obligatorily need a reflexive pronoun [@next].

 :::ex
 a.
 Die späte Vorstellung.